scenerystack/community/docs/roadmap.md

 ### Graphical Performance Upgrades to the Scenery Library

 We are actively working on enhancing the graphical performance of the Scenery library.
-For more details on the current capabilities and specifications, please keep an eye on [Scenery Documentation](https://github.com/phetsims/scenery).
+For more details on the current capabilities and specifications, please keep an eye on Scenery's [Alpenglow Documentation](https://phetsims.github.io/alpenglow/).

 ### In-depth Tutorials and Dev Exercises